-The Company periodically evaluates its available-for-sale marketable securities for impairment.
-When the fair value of a marketable security is below its amortized cost basis, the amortized cost is reduced to its fair value if it is more likely than not that the Company is required to sell the impaired security before recovery of its amortized cost, or the Company has the intention to sell the security.
-If neither of these conditions are met, the Company determines whether the impairment is due to credit losses by comparing the present value of the expected cash flows of the security with its amortized cost basis.
-The amount of impairment recognized is limited to the excess of the amortized cost basis over the fair value of the security.
-An allowance for credit losses for the excess of amortized cost basis over the expected cash flows, if any, is recorded in other income (expense), net on the unaudited condensed consolidated statements of operations.
-Impairment losses that are not credit-related are included in accumulated other comprehensive income (loss) in stockholders' equity.
+The Company periodically evaluates its available-for-sale marketable securities for credit losses.
+When the fair value of a marketable security is below its amortized cost basis, the amortized cost is reduced to its fair value if it is more likely than not that the Company is required to sell the security before recovery of its amortized cost, or the Company has the intention to sell the security.
+If neither of these conditions are met, the Company determines whether the decline in fair value is due to credit losses by comparing the present value of the expected cash flows of the security with its amortized cost basis.
+The amount of credit losses recognized is limited to the excess of the amortized cost basis over the fair value of the security.
+An allowance for credit losses for the excess of amortized cost basis over the expected cash flows, if any, is recorded in other income, net on the unaudited condensed consolidated statements of operations.
+Any losses from declines in fair value that are not credit-related are included in accumulated other comprehensive income (loss) in stockholders' equity.